SwissProt Keywords (SPKW) Unique Terms Project

 Of 71 genes with over-annotation issues: 70 are Swiss-Prot (99%)

-This confirms the problem is in the KW→GO mapping layer, not keyword assignment.
-See SPKW-METHODOLOGY.md for stratification queries.
+For reviewed high-confidence organism batches, this confirms the problem is usually in the KW→GO mapping layer, not keyword assignment.
+Virus-wide analysis is different because most candidates are TrEMBL.
+See SPKW-METHODOLOGY.md and SPKW-VIRUS.md for stratification queries.

 Session Notes